Non-agricultural Payroll Jobs

 Seasonally adjusted unemployment rate

-From the data and analysis above, we continue to observe the negative impact of COVID-19 in our local economy.
-Nevertheless, the community needs to remain focused on job-creation projects in targeted industries, as well as all sectors.
+From the data and analysis above, we continued to observe the impact of COVID-19 in our local economy.
+Nevertheless, the community needs to remain focused on job-retention projects in targeted industries, as well as all sectors.
 These industries have been identified as the Miami-Dade County industries most able to create additional well-paying job opportunities, leading to an improved quality of life for Miami-Dade County residents.
 The Miami-Dade Beacon Council continues to aggressively work on attracting new companies to our community and work on the expansion and retention of existing business.
 For more information, visit www.beaconcouncil.com.

 The job creation numbers are derived from the U.S. Bureau of Labor Statistics Current Employment Statistics Program (CES), and only account for non-farm payroll jobs.
 However, the unemployment rates are derived from the U.S. Bureau of Labor Statistics Local Area Unemployment Statistics Program (LAUS), which includes farm payroll jobs as well as self-employed workers.